JSBattista/Zebra-TLP2824-Printing-from-Excel/README.md

 And this was used in the variable LPTPORT in the EPL demo from https://support.zebra.com/cpws/docs/zpl/zpl_elp_vbnet.htm For a C++ program, the string needed to be different.
 This is the sort of thing to be wary of in the world of "raw printing fu".
      char printer[] = "\\\\.\\usb#vid_0a5f&pid_0016#21j113600300#{28d78fad-5a12-11d1-ae5b-0000f803a8c2}";

+Another thing to watch out for with using DLLs from VBA is which kind of platform, x86 versus x64, that your Excel installation is.
+Mixing and matching tends to have unreliable results.
+It tends to be more reliant on the version of Excel than the operating system, as a DLL compiled for x86 worked on an x64 system but I didn't check and see what version of Excel I was using.